rajatpi/rajatpi/README.md

-- 👋 Hi, I’m @rajatpi
+- 👋 Hi, I’m @raj_at_bluepi
-- 👀 I’m interested in DataPreneurship
+- 👀 I’m interested in Data_Preneurship
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on new ideas
-- 📫 How to reach me Linkedin -
+- 📫 How to reach me Linkedin - Mishra Raaj

 <!---
 rajatpi/rajatpi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.